 How to listen to the website

 If you have trouble reading text, you may prefer to use ReadSpeaker to listen to it instead.
-To do this, select the listen button near the top of any page within our website.
+To do this, select the listen button near the top of most pages within our website.

 ReadSpeaker will highlight the text as it reads it to you.
 Use the settings icon to change the text colour, size and how fast ReadSpeaker reads the text to you.
 If you have trouble hearing the voice, check your volume settings.